 Finally, the withdrawal from the pool has the consequence that the user receives back his contributed trading pairs in exchange for his LP token.
 When re-purchasing the trading pairs against the contribution of the LP token, the investor generally does not receive the currencies back in the same proportion as he contributed them to the pool because of the changes in value that have occurred in the meantime.
 For the LP token, the investor does not receive, for example, 50 A-Coins and 50 B-Coins, which he originally put into the pool, but, for example, only 40 A-Coins, but 60 B-Coins.
 These are two disposal or acquisition transactions according to § 23 EStG.
 The holding period for the reacquired cryptocurrencies starts again.

 The above illustration is not the only way to treat the contribution and withdrawal of coins into a liquidity pool for tax purposes.
 Indeed, it assumes that an LP token is a separate token with its own underlying legal quality.
 It is therefore a separate asset that changes hands in exchange for the contribution of the currency pair.
 This is supported by the fact that LP tokens can also be used themselves on some platforms to generate income (staking/farming).
 However, this is not always the case.

 LP tokens are often not tradable.
 The relevant pricing tools (Coingecko, etc.) do not show market prices for this reason.
 If this is the case, an LP token is possibly only a kind of receipt or entitlement certificate that represents the investor's share in the pool.
 In this case, the token only represents a mathematical quantity for the loan granted by the currency pair to the pool.

-And indeed, in an individual decision, the OFD Hesse (Higher Fiscal Authority in Frankfurt/Main) expressed this latter opinion: "The contribution of the trading pairs to the liquidity pool constitutes a deposit of the assets which continue to be owned by the contributors.
+And indeed, in an individual decision, a tax authority in Hesse expressed this latter opinion: "The contribution of the trading pairs to the liquidity pool constitutes a deposit of the assets which continue to be owned by the contributors.
 The token received is only an 'entitlement certificate'."